|Elliott Sound Products||Lighting Dimmers|

 A typical LED array designed for 12V operation is shown above - 3 x 120 ohm resistors will normally be used because most arrays use surface mount resistors which are much lower power than traditional through-hole types.
 The 40 Ohm limiting resistors set the current through each LED string to 52.5mA, and the four strings are in parallel.
 The total current will be 210mA for a total power of 2.5W.
 The resistors are unfortunate, because they dissipate power but do no useful work.
 Each resistor dissipates about 37mW, so a total of 0.44W is wasted.
 This arrangement is very sensitive to voltage - an increase of only 0.5V will cause the LED current to rise to 65mA, and a fall of 0.5V will cause the current to fall to 40mA.
 While this is less than ideal, at present it is not economical to include individual high efficiency current regulators in place of the resistors.
 The abundance of medium and high power LEDs now makes small arrays such as that shown redundant.

 Note that PWM dimming between the power supply and the LEDs is only possible if the LED array is powered from a constant voltage supply.
 Where constant current supplies are used, adding an external PWM circuit is likely to cause LED failure because the voltage will rise when the LEDs are turned off.
 When turned on again, the higher than normal voltage will cause excessive current and LED damage is inevitable.
 When constant current supplies are used, dimming is internal to the power supply.
-The PWM controller switches the current regulator on and off.
+The PWM controller either switches the current regulator on and off or varies the output current.

 Many LED arrays are now being made using matched LEDs, and they are wired directly in series/ parallel strings without any resistance at all.
 These arrays are invariably driven using a current regulated power supply, and are available in very high power modules.
 I've worked with 100W and 150W modules, but it's usually better to use a larger number of lower powered LED arrays because it's too hard to heatsink a module when the power dissipated is in the order of 100W or more.